 The Group has implemented policies that require appropriate credit checks on potential customers before sales are made.
 The Group continually monitors existing customer accounts and takes appropriate action where necessary to minimise any potential credit risk.
-In Vitacress Portugal, credit insurance is used to mitigate credit risk.
-Due to the dependence of the other businesses on a small number of large, stable retail customers, credit insurance is not an economic option there.
+In Vitacress Portugal, credit insurance is used to further mitigate credit risk, but this is not required in other regions due to the size and stability of the key customers.